freelawproject/free.law/content/tax-court-collection-complete.md

 <div class="clearfix"></div>

-A lot of ink has been spilled and opinions shared about income tax since Congress passed the 16th amendment to the U.S. Constitution was ratified in 1913.
+A lot of ink has been spilled and opinions shared about income tax since the 16th amendment to the U.S. Constitution was ratified in 1913.
 Here at Free Law Project, we believe few opinions matter as much as the precedential tax opinions produced by the federal courts, first at the Board of Tax Appeals (1924-1942) and later by the United States Tax Court (1942-).

 That is why we are happy to announce that we have compiled, collected and analyzed the complete collection of precedential federal tax opinions.
 Our collection of tax cases spans two courts, nearly a century, and comprises nearly twenty-four thousand precedential opinions.
 We also have over twelve thousand non-precedential opinions in our database.